 - Access to labor market and salary information and workforce training

 - Access to job fairs and other hiring events

 - Access to understanding benefits, workplace accommodations and community resources

 - These services are at NO COST to you!

-Special Services & Adaptive Equipment
+Special Services & Adaptive Equipment - ADA compliant workstations

-- Job Access With Speech (JAWS)
+- Job Access With Speech (JAWS) reader software

-- Sign-Language Interpreters (with a 3-day notice)
+- Sign-Language Interpreters (with a three day notice)

-- Text telephones (TTY)
+- Text telephone (TTY)

-- Abilities of Florida
+- Abilities Work (https://abilitieswork.employflorida.com/vosnet/Default.aspx)